lucyinthesky2111/milestone-project-one/README.md

   - for the code for the general styles used to push the footer to the bottom of the page.
   - for help writing media queries.

-  * [Coding Yaar YouTube Video ‘Bootstrap Navbar Hover Effect (color change)’](https://www.youtube.com/watch?v=JH8bWipPcHg) - for the code to add hover colour change functionality on the Bootstrap navbar.
+  * [Coding Yaar YouTube Video ‘Bootstrap Navbar Hover Effect (color change)’](https://www.youtube.com/watch?v=JH8bWipPcHg) - for the code to add hover effect (colour change functionality) on the Bootstrap navbar.

   * [Code with Ania Kubow You/tube video ‘12HR+ YouTube Coding Bootcamp!’](https://www.youtube.com/watch?v=Xm4BObh4MhI) - for code to add and style buttons and help with understanding flexbox.